Concentration Exercises for Training the Mind

 Count in your mind from one hundred to one, skipping each three numbers, that is 100, 97, 94, etc.

-Choose an inspiring word, or just a simple sound, and repeat it silently in your mind for five minutes.
+Choose an inspiring word or phrase, or just a simple sound, and repeat it silently in your mind for five minutes.
 When your mind can concentrate more easily, try to reach ten minutes of uninterrupted concentration.

 Take a fruit, an apple, orange, banana or any other fruit, and hold it in your hands.